 "I can't imagine anyone else in this life with me.
 Not because I can't imagine it — because I don't want to.
 You are who I choose.
 Will you marry me?"

-If You Are Not Good With Speeches
+Proposal Speech Ideas If You're Not Good With Speeches

 Tell her that.
 "I've written this seven times and I don't know how to say it without it sounding less than it is.
 So I'm just going to say: you are everything.
 Will you marry me?"
 That honesty is its own kind of beautiful.
 Create a LoveName card with her name and let the gesture carry what the words might miss.